Apayauq Reitan: Organized Mushing

-2022 Iditarod

 Apayauq became the first openly trans woman to compete in the Iditarod in 2022.
+She is the second openly transgender athlete to compete in the race, following Quince Mountain, a trans man who competed in 2020.
 She won the red lantern in 37th place in 13 days, 8 hours, 39 minutes, and 13 seconds.
 During the Iditarod, Apayauq criticized the Alaskan school sports ban on transgender girls.
 Julie Smyth, another Iñupiaq woman, was also opposed to the ban, as Iñupiaq culture was more accepting of transgender identities, stating it is "common in many communities to be transgender".